-- 2.1 The course approval process facilitates the design and development of high quality, relevant, market attractive courses which lead to credible recognised positive outcomes for students. - 2.2 The Company teaches content relevant to the SQE1 and SQE2 exams and practice as a solicitor.
+- 2.1 The course approval process facilitates the design and development of high quality, relevant, market attractive courses which lead to credible recognised positive outcomes for students.
+The Company teaches content relevant to the SQE1 and SQE2 exams, and practice as a solicitor.
 The content is taught through the personal study planner, workshops and 1:1 tutoring.
-The personal study planner is an intuitive online learning system. - 2.3 The courses are exam focused.
+The personal study planner is an intuitive online learning system. - 2.2 The SQE courses are exam focused.
 SQE2 is skills based and is taught in the context of different areas of law.
-There is a foundation course for students to prepare to take the SQE1 if they have not studied law previously and feel they need a refresher on the basics or have been out of study for a while. - 2.4 Negotiation skills, client management, mergers and acquisitions and other practice specific skills not required as part of the SQE can be requested and are provided in collaboration with law firm clients in the Preparation for Practice Course.
-These modules ensure that students are prepared for the work environment they will be entering on completion of the SQE exams and therefore are market attractive courses. - 2.5 In the SQE course, the course designers have applied the spaced repetition learning approach.
+There is a foundation course for students to prepare to take the SQE1 if they have not studied law previously and feel they need a refresher on the basics or have been out of study for a while.
+Negotiation skills, client management, mergers and acquisitions and other practice specific skills not required as part of the SQE can be requested and are provided in collaboration with law firm clients in the Preparation for Practice Course and directly to students via the Professional Development suite of courses.
+These modules ensure that students are prepared for the work environment they will be entering on completion of the SQE exams and therefore are market attractive courses. - 2.3 In the SQE course, the course designers have applied the spaced repetition learning approach.
 The course starts with modules that provide the building blocks for other legal topics.
-The course starts with the basic modules that a law degree would start out with, for example, English Legal System Foundations to Law and then progresses into more complex subjects that students are not as familiar with.
+The course starts with the basic modules that a law degree would start with, for example, English Legal System Foundations to Law and then progresses into more complex subjects that students are not as familiar with.